IUCN NL Privacy statement

 Analytical and performance

 Analytical cookies help to understand how visitors use the website by collecting and reporting data (anonymously).
-We analyze this data.
+We analyse this data.
 This allows the website to be tailored even better to visitors.
 The collected data will not be used for any purpose other than to improve the website.
 The collected data is not made available to third parties.

-Social Media and advertising
+Social media and advertising

-Cookies
+Cookies on iucn.nl

 Functional